Home / Blog / Build file-based theme inheritance module in Nuxt

 Taking inspiration from Nuxt itself

-What makes Nuxt awesome and unique are out of the box features it comes with like file-based routing or Server Side Rendering.
+What makes Nuxt awesome and unique are out of the box features it comes with like file-based routing or Server Side Rendering (Universal Rendering).
 Have you ever wondered why these features doesn’t require you to write any additional code?

 Most of the libraries deliver it’s features by exposing a third-party code you need to include into your app.
 The library is exposing a set of functions and objects that are considered its public API: